NatKendall/ArrayPlay-with-various-methods/README.md

 2. Method 2 will be called linearSearch will do a linear search on the IDArray looking for the value of 354.
 This method must use recursion.
 The base case is that the value is not in the array.
 3. Method 3 will be called binarySearch will do a binary search on the employeeArray looking for the value of Bill.
 You may use the Arrays class for this method.
 4. Method 4 will be called displayResults and will be used to display the data

+--Recieved score of 105% from Data Structure Professor